-First time GTC order introduced by Zeroda.
-You can put GTC order in your invested position so you can protect your investment with the help of GTC Order.
+The first time GTC order was introduced by Zerodha.
+You can put a GTC order in your invested position so you can protect your investment with help of GTC Order.

-GTC just like Stop like Order but the difference is you can keep an order open maximum 365 days for such orders.
+GTC is just like Stop like Order but the difference is you can keep an order open maximum of 365 days for such orders.

 #5 Cover order

-A cover order is a combination of market order and a stop-loss order.
-This means, your buy or sell order is always a market order.
+A cover order is a combination of a market order and a stop-loss order.
+This means, your buy or sells order is always a market order.

-Before some time ago, The broker provided you the additional margin in cover order but after the Sebi Peak Margin rule the margin remained same as other orders.
+Some time ago, The broker provided you the additional margin in cover order but after the Sebi Peak Margin rules, the margin remained the same as other orders.

 #6 Bracket Order (BO)

 The Bracket Order is a combination of multiple orders placed simultaneously allowing you to fully automate a particular buy or sale in each stock.

 In bracket Order, you can place 3 orders at a time, which allows you to place a buy or sell order, target order and as well as stop loss order.

 Bracket Order allows you to both automatically book profits as well as automatically cover losses.